 - Beit Midrash Workshop Grade 7 class (part of Sunday mornings) where you will explore with your peers Jewish topics and issue that are relevant to YOU;

-- B’nei Mitzvah Workshop Grade 7 class (part of Sunday mornings) where you will engage in group and 1:1 study of your specific Torah and Haftarah portion – and with Rabbi Landsberg’s support, work on your personal D’var Torah which you will present the morning of your bar/bat Mitzvah service;
+- B’nei Mitzvah Workshop Grade 7 class (part of Sunday mornings, with extra support on Tuesday afternoons) where you will engage in group and 1:1 study of your specific Torah and Haftarah portion – and with Rabbi Landsberg’s support, work on your personal D’var Torah which you will present the morning of your bar/bat Mitzvah service;

 - Tikkun Olam< Grade 7 class project (mostly part of Sunday mornings) which is your ongoing opportunity to participate in community service and social justice projects such as feeding and helping the homeless in our city;

 - Attendance with a parent at a minimum of twelve (12) Morning Minyan, Holiday or Shabbat Services.

 “Give Torah a Chants” workshop is held for one hour per week, during the regular Sunday morning Grade 6 programme.
 The students learn at their own pace, while challenging each other through games and creative presentations.

 By the end of the year, all of our students demonstrate competence in reciting the blessings before and after the Torah and haftarah readings.
 They are able to chant the most commonly used Torah tropes (musical notes), and are ready to being learning their individual b’nei mitzvah portions!

 The Beit Midrash portion of the Sunday morning Grade 7 class is designed to spark our students’ curiosity about Jewish tradition and practice.
 After exploring the meaning of becoming a bar or bat mitzvah, the students engage in a process that enables them to determine what is most interesting and relevant to them at this point in their Jewish journey.
 Then together, the class establishes the curriculum for the rest of the year.